Avoiding Incidental Take of Bird Nests: from law to practice

-An upcoming Columbia Mountains Institute forum will provide an opportunity for dialogue between an environmental lawyer, industry, regulators, and biologists whose work involves the MBCA and relevant mitigation.
-On the first day, CMI is lining up a roster of invited speakers to discuss legal risks, due diligence, provide perspectives from regulators (Canadian Wildlife Service) regarding enforcement and possibly future solutions, provide the ecological justification of legislation such as the MBCA and the BC Wildlife Act, and possibly delve into potential for permitting of incidental take in the future and the pitfalls of offsetting practices.
-A panel discussion/question period will follow the presentations.
-On day 2, participants are invited to present talks on approaches being used by industry, and ideas, results, and experiences (trials and tribulations) of incidental take avoidance and mitigation.
-Finally, interested participants will have the opportunity to engage in a working group to discuss pre-clearing nest surveys performed by biologists.
+This provided an opportunity for dialogue between an environmental lawyer, regulators, industry, and biologists whose work involves the MBCA and relevant mitigation.
+On the first day, CMI presented a roster of invited speakers to discuss legal risks, due diligence, provide perspectives from regulators (Canadian Wildlife Service) regarding enforcement and possibly future solutions, provide the ecological justification of legislation such as the MBCA and the BC Wildlife Act, and delve into potential for permitting of incidental take in the future, and the pitfalls of offsetting practices.
+A panel discussion/question period followed the presentations.
+On day 2, participants presented talks on approaches being used by industry, and ideas, results, and experiences (trials and tribulations) of incidental take avoidance and mitigation.
+Finally, interested participants hadthe opportunity to engage in a working group to discuss pre-clearing nest surveys performed by biologists.
 What is the role of the biologist?
 What information should be provided to the client?
 And who bears legal responsibility in the event of incidental take following a survey?

 CMI events attract people from a variety of disciplines and professions.
-This forum caters specifically to the needs of stakeholders (e.g., forestry, mining, agricultural, and power generation companies) and their environmental specialists and managers, biologists, and government decision-makers, but all are welcome.
+This forum catered specifically to the needs of stakeholders (e.g., forestry, mining, agricultural, and power generation companies) and their environmental specialists and managers, biologists, and government decision-makers, but all were welcome.

 Speakers & Event Schedule

-See here for the detailed event schedule (draft) and full list of event speakers.
-Some of the featured speakers at this forum are as follows:
+See here for the detailed event schedule and full list of event speakers.
+The invited speakers at this forum were as follows:

 - Janice Walton, Blakes, Cassels & Graydon LLP.
 As the leading lawyer in the area of litigation and corporate/commercial aspects of environmental law, including environmental assessment, environmental permitting, federal and provincial regulatory prosecutions, and administrative review of regulatory decisions, Janice Walton will address legal risks and due diligence in the context of the Migratory Bird Act.